47 Jobs for Former Teachers That Can Give You a Fresh Start

 - Feeling like a scapegoat for the problems caused by a lack of accountability among parents or students

 - Wanting to invest more quality time with family

-Teachers who work in inner-city schools or districts with a lot of poverty tend to leave the profession at higher rates than those who work in suburban schools or wealthier districts.1
+The Learning Policy Institute also reports that teachers who work in inner-city schools or districts with a lot of poverty tend to leave the profession at higher rates than those who work in suburban schools or wealthier districts.

 How to Make the Transition From Teaching to a Second Career